tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

-In the cases that are most relevant to us (hyper rectangular spaces) these forms are directly equivalent: a traditional instruction with a limited domain (e.g. the "reduced_domain_example" above) ends up having one level of ML 'if' inside its loops.
+In the cases that are most relevant to us (hyper rectangular spaces) these forms are directly equivalent: a traditional instruction with a limited domain (e.g. the "reduced_domain_example" above) ends up having one level of ML 'affine.if' inside its loops.
 The simplified form pays for this by eliminating schedules and domains from the IR.
 Both forms allow code duplication to reduce dynamic branches in the IR: the traditional approach allows instruction splitting, the simplified form supports instruction duplication.